CONTEMPORARY TECHNOPOLITICAL ESCHATOLOGIES

 2.1 – Singularity

-Regarding The End of History and the Last Man, Derrida wondered about the media expansion of such discourses:
+Regarding The End of History and the Last Man, Derrida reflected on the media amplification of such discourses:

-Today, entering the decade of 2020, within a period progressively influenced and instituted by eschatological-business technopolitics, we can likewise ask ourselves: what is behind this media expansion of libertarian technological acceleration, in which the notion technological singularity is revealed?
-In other words, what does it mean: this new idyllic, material, post-human “Good News” of unrestricted optimism regarding the accelerationists corporations?
+Entering the 2020s, a period increasingly shaped and instituted by eschatological-business technopolitics, we can similarly ask: what lies behind the media amplification of libertarian technological acceleration, particularly the concept of technological singularity?
+In other words, what does this new idyllic, material, post-human “Good News” of unrestricted optimism regarding accelerationist corporations signify?

-As to put ourselves critically and at distance, in relation to the technocratic- eschatological dimension of life, though avoiding the same conservatism that marks Fukuyama’s state eschatology, we should attempt to carry out a critical conceptual analysis of the notions of singularity and post-human condition – anthropotechinical, as we might call it.
+To position ourselves critically at a distance from the technocratic-eschatological dimension of life, while avoiding the conservatism that marks Fukuyama’s state-centered eschatology, we should attempt a conceptual analysis of the notions of singularity and the post-human condition—what we might call the anthropotechnical condition.

-In contemporary philosophical thought, the concept of singularity deviates diametrically from an eschatological proposition.
-Singularity, in Philosophy, implicates a sense of continuous becoming of beings, objects, environments, identifying the possible potencies of these as differentiated, spatialized and temporalized from heterogeneous and multiple relationships.
-Based on a selection of Simondon’s philosophy, mainly, Deleuze distinguishes any idea of hypostasis and determinism from singularity.
+In contemporary philosophical thought, the concept of singularity diverges sharply from eschatological propositions.
+In philosophy, singularity denotes a continuous process of becoming for beings, objects, and environments, identifying their potentialities as differentiated, spatialized, and temporalized within heterogeneous and multiple relationships.
+Drawing on Simondon’s philosophy in particular, Deleuze distinguishes singularity from any notion of hypostasis or determinism.

-Singularity is seen as immanence of the being that enters a field of forces, that is, when it operates in different worlds, of machinic assemblages: psychic, collective, natural, technical.
-Deleuze says, in Logic of Sense:
+Singularity is understood as the immanence of being within a field of forces, operating across different worlds and machinic assemblages: psychic, collective, natural, and technical.
+As Deleuze writes in Logic of Sense:

-In Deleuze, therefore, it makes no sense to understand the concept as something prescribed and decided by itself.
-There is no singularity as a self- reproducing, self-multiplying.
-Singularity is synonymous with haecceity, a term of medieval scholastic philosophy that confers the particularity of a thing from events, mutations, potentialities.
-From modern physics, Deleuze recalls that singularity is associated with the theory of differential equation, which attributes the distribution of curves and potentials in the neighborhoods, surfaces and spaces, thus marking a distance in what concerns the attribution of paradigms, shapes, patterns, universalities, generalities, identities.
+In Deleuze, singularity cannot be understood as something predetermined or self-reproducing.
+It is synonymous with haecceity, a medieval scholastic term denoting the particularity of a thing arising from events, mutations, and potentialities.
+Drawing on modern physics, Deleuze associates singularity with the theory of differential equations, describing the distribution of curves and potentials in neighborhoods, surfaces, and spaces.
+This approach distances itself from fixed paradigms, shapes, patterns, universalities, and identities.

-What does reducing the notion of singularity to machine automation imply?
-Or, in more general terms: why such exaltation of the notion of technical progress in itself?
-Evidently, it is necessary to reflect on the political dimension created within the eschatological spectrum, which the myths of progress and technical superiority of the moderns exasperate still today (Dupas, 2006), after three centuries of shoring.
+Reducing singularity to machine automation raises critical questions: why exalt technical progress in itself?
+It is essential to reflect on the political dimensions embedded in the eschatological spectrum, which myths of progress and technical superiority continue to amplify even after three centuries (Dupas, 2006).

-If technology becomes industry and takes defensive refuge in a new feudalism of technicians, researchers, and administrators, it will evolve like language and religion towards closure, centering on itself instead of continuing to form, with man, an ensemble in process of becoming (Simondon, 2010, p.
+If technology becomes industry and takes defensive refuge in a new feudalism of technicians, researchers, and administrators, it will evolve like language and religion towards closure, centering on itself instead of continuing to form, with man, an ensemble in process of becoming (2010, p.
 232).

-If one understands by technics the set of procedures men acquire not to ensure the absolute mastery of nature (that obtains only for our world and its insane Cartesian project, whose ecological consequences are just beginning to be measured), but to ensure a mastery of the natural environment suited and relative to their needs, then there is no longer any reason whatever to impute a technical inferiority to primitive societies: they demonstrate an ability to satisfy their needs which is at least equal to that of which industrial and technological society is so proud.
-What this means is that every human group manages, perforce, to exercise the necessary minimum of domination over the environment it inhabits. […] Hence there is no hierarchy in the technical domain; there is no superior or inferior technology.
-The only measure of how well a society is equipped in technology is its ability to meet its needs in a given environment.
-(Clastres, 1989, p.
-191, emphasis by the author).
+If one understands by technics the set of procedures humans acquire not to ensure the absolute mastery of nature (which is achieved only in our world and its extreme Cartesian project, whose ecological consequences are only now being measured), but to secure mastery of the environment relative to their needs, then there is no reason to impute technical inferiority to so-called primitive societies: they demonstrate an ability to satisfy their needs at least equal to that of which industrial and technological societies boast.
+Every human group necessarily exercises the minimum required domination over its environment. […] Hence there is no hierarchy in the technical domain; there is no superior or inferior technology.
+The only measure of a society’s technological adequacy is its ability to meet its needs in a given environment (Clastres, 1989, p.
+191, emphasis in original).

-The technological character of primitive societies, says Clastres (Idem, p.
-199), was “more like positivity” between humans and the cosmos.
-In the line of Amartya Sen (1993), it would be said, Amerindians valued their capacities, leveraging themselves to realize their conceptions of well-being and freedom.
-Here, development or progress is a synonym for expanding capacities, associated with well-being and ecological care.
-There, in the instrumentalization of the progress of modern societies, the imperative of economic prosperity, the libertarian utopia and the ecstasy of immortality are altogether dissociated from well-being and ecological care.
+Clastres (Idem, p.
+199) describes the technological character of primitive societies as “more like positivity” between humans and the cosmos.
+In the spirit of Amartya Sen (1993), Amerindians valued their capacities and leveraged them to realize well-being and freedom.
+Here, development or progress is synonymous with expanding capacities, associated with well-being and ecological care.
+By contrast, in modern societies, the instrumentalization of progress prioritizes economic prosperity, libertarian utopias, and immortality fantasies, often divorced from well-being and ecological concerns.

 2.2 – Anthropotechnical condition